-This is the 2015 annual meeting of shareholders.
 At the annual meeting, shareholders will act upon the matters outlined in the notice attached to this proxy statement, including the following:

-- 1. To elect nine (9) directors to serve on the board of the Company until the next succeeding annual meeting to be held in 2016, and each until their successors are duly elected and qualified or until their earlier resignation or removal; - 2.
-To ratify the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2015; and - 3.
-To transact such other business as may properly come before the annual meeting or any adjournment thereof.
+- 1. to approve an amendment to Section 4.02(a) of the Third Amended and Restated Bylaws of the Company (the "Company's bylaws") to remove the range of the size of the board of directors; - 2. to elect eleven (11) directors, or, in the event the proposal to approve the amendment to Section 4.02(a) of the Company's bylaws is not approved by the Company's shareholders, nine (9) directors, to serve on the board of the Company until the next succeeding annual meeting to be held in 2018, and each until their successors are duly elected and qualified or until their earlier resignation or removal; - 3. to ratify the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2017; and - 4. to transact such other business as may properly come before the annual meeting or any adjournment thereof.